 Several months afterward, the nucleus of persons who had taken part in that project gave life to 33 Officina Creativa.

 Certainly, the seeds are germinating in fertile fields.
 The conditions favorable to the development of this project are tied to the changing demographics that Toffia and the Lower Sabina are currently experiencing.
 New inhabitants escaping from the city are introducing elements of change into the remaining rural culture.
 What is the future for lower Sabina, torn as it is between the risk of mutating into a suburb or the danger of becoming a tourist wasteland?
 The possibility of a cultural study that revises the cultural tradition seems to be one of the routes to follow on the crest of modernity.

 Interest in contemporary art, in particular for relational pieces, arises, therefore, from the possibility that artistic projects that function on the boundary between social sciences and art can contribute to the reflections on cultural transformations in which we are bound up.

 33OC Artist Residency is hosted in a converted 13th Century church and the adjacent building.
 Over the years the adjacent building was Mayor’s office, post office, pharmacy, and medical building.
 The buildings have been for many years in a state of semi-abandon, restored with personal labor and funds by the members of the Association over a period of five years.
-Presently the complex of S. Bernardino includes the ex-church of S. Bernardino converted into a theater, a film/projection room, a music loft, various multi-purpose studios, a kitchen and two bedrooms.
+Presently the complex of S. Bernardino includes the ex-church of S. Bernardino converted into a theater, various multi-purpose studios, a kitchen and two bedrooms.

 Bellow, you can see a few photos of the space as it was found.